onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The role of a God is to tell you what to do

 Who nudges the nudgers?

-Jailbreaking the simulation is about becoming the architect of the matrix The jailbreak move is to take control and responsibility for the incentive architecture of the matrix We can specify what we want the matrix to compute for us

 We need to consciously guide our development throughout time - we need to specify what the most appropriate way to be is, and have a trustworthy and legitimate process for determining that